NURSING 3009 - Leadership and Transition to Practice

 Assessment 4: Reflective essay

-Reflective essay: You are required to complete a 2000 word paper.
-In this session you will address the issue of transitioning from the student nurse role to that of graduate nurse.
-You are required to write a reflective paper of 2000 words on the following topic; ‘All graduates of nursing courses experience some degree of culture shock as they transition from the role of student nurse to registered nurse.
+Reflective essay: You are required to complete an essay that addresses the issue of transitioning from the student nurse role to that of graduate nurse.
+You are required to write a reflective paper on the following topic; ‘All graduates of nursing courses experience some degree of culture shock as they transition from the role of student nurse to registered nurse.
 Discuss the factors which cause this shock and reflect on the strategies you will use to overcome it.’

 Assessment submission information This semester we are using Turnitin for assessment submission.
 Please refer to your study guide for assessment details and the information below about Turnitin.
 Turnitin is an electronic program that enables students to check that they are referencing correctly.
 It also enables more efficient feedback as assignments submitted via Turnitin are assessed using an online process.
 Step-by-step instructions for submitting an assignment using Turnitin are on this webpage: http://www.adelaide.edu.au/myuni/student/tutorials/content/Turnitin-Submitting-a-Turnitin-Assignment-as-a-Student.html When you submit an assignment to this program, you will receive an "originality report" and an "originality score" - these will let you know if you have accidently used the words of other authors - any areas of your work that are too close to your cited or other resources will be highlighted.
 To see this report after you have submitted your assignment, go back into the program and click on "view" - this will show you your assignment with any similar text highlighted.
 Bear in mind that this program is very sensitive - don't worry too much if you seem to have a high originality score as the program includes quotes and references in the count.
 However, it is important that you check the text that is highlighted, if it is a correctly referenced quote or an item in your reference list that is highlighted then you can ignore it but if the highlighted text that isn't a quote or reference you will need to re-write those sections in your own words.
 After you have submitted your assignment you will receive an email confirming that your assignment has been submitted correctly.
 If you do not receive this email then go back and try again.
 Keep the email you receive, just in case there are any issues with your assignment submission as we may need to view it to confirm your submission date and time.
 You can submit multiple times to this program - each new submission supersedes the previous, so we will only ever mark the latest version of your assignment!
 We encourage all students to practice with Turnitin before the final due date to make sure you know what you're doing.
 A word of warning: although the program permits multiple submissions from a single student, Turnitin has a 24-hour lag between assignment submissions.
 For example, if you submit an assignment to the program at 10am on Sunday, you may not be able to submit again until 10am Monday!
 Be very careful to avoid a situation wherein you are unable to submit the final version of your assignment until after the final deadline.
 Falling into the 24hr lag window will not be grounds to avoid a lateness penalty, so if this happens you will need to use the online extension form.
 If at any time you are having trouble submitting your assignment, please let us know ASAP so we can make alternate arrangements and please contact the Service Desk on 08 8313 3000 (open 24 hours).